This website uses cookies to ensure you get the best experience on our website. Learn more

 Generally recommended for children

-Yes, as Savuti is one of the few Botswana camps which has a family room.
-Parents must supervise children at all times however.
-This is a dangerous game area, there are no fences and there are high walkways around camp.
+Yes, as Savuti has a family room.
+Parents must supervise children at all times, however: this is a dangerous game area, there are no fences, and there are high walkways around camp.

 Notes

-Special meals can be prepared for children.
-Note that parents must keep all children under close and constant supervision – as this is a camp through which dangerous game can wander at any time.
+Parents must keep all children under close and constant supervision as dangerous animals can wander through this camp at any time.

 Our travellers’ wildlife sightings from Savuti Camp